Understanding Invoice Payment Terms and Conditions

 6. Net 30 & Net 60

-“Net 30” or “Net 60” can be confusing to see in an invoicing template for customers and new businesses alike.
+“Net 30” or “Net 60” can be confusing to see in an simple invoicing template for customers and new businesses alike.
 In reality, it means nothing more than that your clients have up to 30 or 60 days after receiving an invoice to finalize payments.
 Thankfully, you can swap these terms out for “30 days” and “60 days” on your invoices to prevent any confusion and potential late payments, though we still recommend you include a specific due date as well.

 If you’re wondering whether you should use Net 30 or Net 60, consider the following.
 Net 30 is frequently used in all sectors, including both B2C and B2B.
 Meanwhile, Net 60 can be most often found in the fashion and construction industries.